Yaxin9Luo/Yaxin9Luo.github.io/_pages/about.md

 <div class="about-me-content">
   <div class="intro-text">
     Hello!
 I am a First-Year Machine Learning PhD student at <a href="https://mbzuai.ac.ae/" class="institution-link">MBZUAI</a>, advised by <a href="https://zhiqiangshen.com/" class="advisor-link">Prof. Zhiqiang Shen</a>.
 I am also closely working with my friend <a href="https://xxfchen.github.io/XiaofuChen/" class="collaborator-link">Xiaofu Chen</a>.
     My research vision centers on advancing Native Multimodal Foundation Modelsthat to unify <strong>understanding, generateion reasoning, planning and action across diverse modalities.</strong>.
-Ambitiously, in the future, this could be extended in real-world.
+Ambitiously, in the future, this type of models could be extended in both digital and real worlds.
 I am also interested in bridging the gap between high-performance unified intelligence and computational <strong>efficiency</strong>.
   </div>

   <div class="background-text">